Olympique Lyonnais: Statistics and records

 Lyon's first competitive game was a 3–0 victory against CA Paris-Charenton on 26 August 1950.
-Since the club's foundation in 1950, they have played 48 seasons in France's highest football division, which totals 1,768 matches.
-Of the 1,768, they achieved 686 victories, drew 442 matches and lost 602 contests.
-Of the nine seasons the club played in Ligue 2, they contested 310 matches, winning 160 matches, drawing 84 times and losing only 56.
+Since the club's foundation in 1950, they have played over 50 seasons in France's highest football division, playing over 1,800 matches.
+Of the nine seasons the club played in Ligue 2, they contested 310 matches.
 Lyon achieved their 1,000th victory during the 2003–04 season after defeating Strasbourg.

 The Moroccan-born French midfielder Serge Chiesa holds Lyon overall appearance record having played in 541 matches over the course of 14 seasons from 1969 to 1983.
 Following him is former goalkeeper Grégory Coupet who contested 518 matches over the course of 11 seasons from 1997 to 2008.
 Along with Sidney Govou, Coupet also has the distinction of being the only player in Lyon's history to win all four domestic French titles having been a part of all seven Ligue 1 titles, the club's Coupe de France triumph in 2008, the only Coupe de la Ligue win in 2001, and six of the seven Trophée des Champions titles.
 Govou, Coupet, and Juninho share the honour of being only Lyon players who were a part of all seven title runs.

-The club's all-time leading scorer is Fleury Di Nallo, who scored 182 goals while at the club from 1960 to 1974.
+The club's all-time leading scorer is Fleury Di Nallo, who scored 222 goals while at the club from 1960 to 1974.
 Di Nallo is also third behind Chiesa and Coupet in all time appearances having played in 489 matches during his 14-year stint at the club.
 Despite Di Nallo's impressive goalscoring record, he doesn't hold the record for most goals scored during a league season.
 That distinction was held by Bourg-en-Bresse-born André Guy who notched 25 goals, which he attained in the 1968–69 season.
 Alexandre Lacazette, however, scored his 26th goal of the 2014–15 league season in an important game away to Stade de Reims when he scored in the sixth minute.

-Lyon's biggest victory is 10–0, which occurred of two occasions against Ajaccio in the 1953–54 edition of the Coupe de France and, two seasons later, against Delle in the 1955–56 edition of the competition.
+Lyon's biggest victory is 10–0, which occurred of two occasions against Ajaccio during the 1953–54 edition of the Coupe de France and, two seasons later, against Delle during the 1955–56 edition of the competition.
 Lyon's biggest league victory is 8–0 and also occurred on two occasions.
-The first being during the 1966–67 season against Angers and the second being against Marseille during the 1997–98 season.
+The first being during the 1966–67 season against Angers, and the second being against Marseille during the 1997–98 season.
 The club's biggest victory on the European stage occurred during the 1974–75 season, where Lyon hammered Luxembourg-based club FA Red Boys Differdange 7–0.